 You are here

-Woody Perennial Polyculture (WPP) Research Site (In Progress)
+Woody Perennial Polyculture (WPP) Research Site (Ongoing)

 The Woody Perennial Polyculture (WPP) Research Site at the University of Illinois is working create a research farm in which the arrangement of plants is similar to that of the climate’s natural ecosystem, but uses plants that are more practical for human consumption.
 This research site is the first attempt at a large-scale WPP system in a temperate environment.
 The research from the farm is intended to show that the WPP system is a sustainable and economically advantageous alternative to the corn-soybean rotation that is commonly used on farms across the Midwest.